• Skip to primary navigation

 Edited to say: As of December 21, this set is no longer available.
 If you want to read these books, they are still available individually.

 I really enjoy being an advance reader.
 Not only do I get to read books for free, I get to read them before they are published—and tell people about them!
 The latest one I got as an advance reader copy is the boxed set Christmas Lights.
 I’m not sure why it’s called a “boxed set” when it’s on Kindle, but I guess it just means you get four books together, in this case.
-Here is my review of the set, which will be available on Amazon until sometime in January.
-I noticed that the set is just $1.16–certainly a bargain!61Z2chujtCL
+Here is my review of the set, which is no longer available on Amazon.
+All the books can be purchased individually, however; follow the link to find them.61Z2chujtCL

 Christmas Lights is a collection of four Christmas novellas.
 They are all very clean, as far as romance and language go.
 I enjoyed the opportunity to read this book in advance of publication, although due to family circumstances I was not able to write my review in time.